 - Seen twice in Bittersweet Candy Bowl, both with Daisy being corrupted by Augustus and Tess corrupting Jessica by ruining her reputation.

 - Ariel in Drowtales has a horrible stepmother (and possibly ruthless stepfather), and it goes downhill from there.
-As a result, when given the forced choice of killing a kid who tried to killed her first or face permanent disgrace from her biggest role model (third option is to duel-to-the-death a family member instead) she picks the former.
-Having been mentally injured from the consequence of losing her best friend who then caused the death of two innocents (in a different scenario but one she could have definitely altered), she gets angry at one of her friends for being cowardly and murders an innocent slave who was trying yo protect him, just to make a point.
-She's still generally good but the corruption has a noticeable effect on her actions from then on.
+As a result, when given the forced choice of killing a kid who tried to kill her first or face permanent disgrace from her biggest role model (third option is to duel-to-the-death a family member instead) she picks the former.
+Having been mentally injured from the consequence of losing her best friend who then caused the death of two innocents (in a different scenario but one she could have definitely altered), she gets angry at one of her friends for being cowardly and murders an innocent slave who was trying to protect him, just to make a point.
+She's still generally good, but the corruption has a noticeable effect on her actions from then on.

 - Bubbles from The Powerpuff Girls does this... twice.
 Once when she wanted to prove that she was HARDCORE!
 The other was when a Identity Amnesia made her think she was Mojo Jojo (and a more effective one at that).
 And again to a lesser extent when she infiltrates the Rowdyruff Boys by impersonating Boomer (although it seems he's probably more gross and suggestible than evil).

 - Jimmy from Ed, Edd n Eddy.
 In one episode, Eddy teaches Jimmy just about everything he knows—and while Jimmy does revert back to normal at the end, he retains the knowledge he gained of trickery and whatnot and uses it against the Eds on several occasions.